aditosoftware/vaadin-sortable-list/README.md

-# Sortable List addon for Vaadin 8
+# Sortable List add-on for Vaadin 8
 Provides a component which lets the user sort its children components.
 This is basically just a wrapper for Sortable of [Shopify/draggable](https://github.com/Shopify/draggable).

 ## Download release